-- 6. The Trust Company's legal disappearance, insolvency, dissolution, liquidation, takeover, or closure shall not be considered as causes for the Trust's termination.
-In any of the aforementioned events, the Trustor, with the Investors Legal Representative's prior approval, may designate a new trust company, to which the Trust Company shall assign the Trust Agreement, charged to the Trust's resources. - 7.
-Centro Rural Sofía Koppel de Pardo's liquidation will not be a cause for the termination of PEI.
-Given such a liquidation, Asociación Santa Cruz shall succeed Centro Rural Sofia Koppel de Pardo, in its capacity as the Trust's beneficiary, in the same terms and conditions set forth in the Trust Agreement.
-The Advisory Committee shall be required to designate, whenever necessary, a replacement for the Benefit Holder of the Trust's Foundation. - 8.
-The Originator's liquidation shall not be a cause for the Trust's liquidation. - 9.
-The liquidation of the Trust Manager shall not be a cause for PEI's termination.
-If liquidated, the Trust Company will convene the Investors General Assembly to choose another Trust Manager that complies with all the conditions established in the Real Estate Management Agreement. - 10.
-The Issuance Program Manager's dissolution shall not be a cause for the Trust's termination.
+- 9. The Issuance Program Manager's dissolution shall not be a cause for the Trust's termination.
 If dissolved, the Trust Company will choose another centralized securities deposit to act as Issuance Program Manager, provide that it complies with all the conditions established in the Depository and Administration Contract with DECEVAL.
-If the Trust Company fails to find another centralized securities deposit for this purpose, the Management Agent, charged to the Trust's resources, shall issue the physical securities and the Issuance shall become materialized. - 11.
+If the Trust Company fails to find another centralized securities deposit for this purpose, the Management Agent, charged to the Trust's resources, shall issue the physical securities and the Issuance shall become materialized. - 10.
 Unilateral Termination: The Trust Company, in the cases provided for in the law and preserving the rights of bona fide third parties, may unilaterally terminate the Trust Agreement and, consequently, proceed to its liquidation, whenever it deems, in its discretion, that the Trustor is or has engaged in any Money Laundering conducts.